galcerte/masters/README.md

 $ lualatex Memoria.tex
 ```

-If references are not changed in the thesis itself, I believe it isn't necessary
+If references are not changed in `Memoria.tex`, I believe it isn't necessary
-to call Biber again like this.
+to call Biber and LuaLaTeX again like this.

+## Future plans
+Now, the thesis itself is finished, so I will not add any new actual content
+(i.e. science).
+The place for that are further papers and a PhD, however I decided
+that, in the near future, I will not pursue a career in academia.
+If you
+wish to follow work on this or similar topics, I suggest you keep an eye on
+what my supervisors will publish.

+I am content with its formatting and the grade I got, however I still feel like
+I could do some tinkering with the "delivery".
+By this, I mean that I'm very
+intrigued by org-mode, and I might just end up reformatting this thesis
+into an org file with all the code I used in chunks.
+I also plan to clean up
+the scripts I used, as I said before.